shilangyu/computational_complexity_homework/homework_1/solutions.md

 # 3

-To prove that the $\textsc{Kernel}$ problem is in NP, we need to show that given a polynomial size certificate, we can verify in polynomial time a valid witness function.
+To prove that the $\textsc{Kernel}$ problem is in $\mathsf{NP}$, we need to show that given a polynomial size certificate, we can verify in polynomial time a valid witness function.
 The certificate for the $\textsc{Kernel}$ problem is a possible solution represented by a set of vertices $S\subseteq V$ such that $|S| \leq k$.
 For the witness function, we need to check if this solution satisfies the two conditions:

 * (Independence) The vertices in $S$ are not connected between each other.
 * (Dominance) The set $S \cup N(S)$ contains all the vertices in the graph.